GoosiferIO/zooberry/content/mods/zt2/animals/living/asiatic-cheetah/index.md

 **Credits:**
 - Model by Bluefang.
-- Textures and coding by The Exhibit.
+- Textures and coding by The Exibit.